xxswingxx/outrageous/README.md

 ## F.A.Q

 * **_The API version has changed, you haven't updated the gem, what now?_** By default, Outrageous loads the last API version.
 If you need to change it, pass the attribute ```version: 'vX.X'``` when initializing.
-* **_Why initialize an object with each request?_** I just wanted this gem to be multiuser, so it doesn't has to been globally initialized.
+* **_Why initialize an object with each request?_** I just wanted this gem to be multiuser, so it doesn't have to be globally initialized.
 * **_Responses in a hash looks ugly to me, why don't instantiate a ruby object?_** Maybe because I'm a bit lazy.
 Nah, just kidding (not really), I've been using several APIs and I really think that this system takes less maintainace and prevents the gem from being broken when the api is updated.
 * **_How do I access/find the attribute X from the Y resource?
 What options can I pass to the Z method?
 ANSWER OR DIE FAGGOT_** Please, read the API official [documentation](https://developer.riotgames.com/api/methods), you probably have more knowledge about the API than me.